Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

-We have laid the groundwork for research into capacity-preserving subgraphs by not only showing the NP-hardness of \prob{MCPS} on \acp{DAG} but also presenting a first inapproximability result as well as two algorithmically surprisingly simple algorithms for \prob{MCPS} on \acp{DSP} and \acp{LSP}.
+We started research into capacity-preserving subgraphs by not only showing the NP-hardness of \prob{MCPS} (even with unit edge capacities on \acp{DAG}), but also presenting a first inapproximability result and proving the para-NP-hardness of \prob{MCPS} w.r.t.\ several (di)graph parameters.
+Furthermore, we proposed the new graph class of \acfp{LSP}, a natural extension of \acfp{DSP} which includes, e.g., cyclic and dense graphs.
+We then gave several algorithmic results: two algorithmically surprisingly simple methods to solve \prob{MCPS} with unit edge capacities on \acp{DSP} and \acp{LSP}; a dynamic programming algorithm for \rdel{the }general \prob{MCPS} on \acp{DSP}; and a method to lift the aforementioned \ac{DSP}-algorithms to \acp{LSP}.

 Several questions remain, for example: Is \prob{MCPS} on undirected graphs (which is a generalization of \probl{MST}) NP-hard?
 Is it NP-hard to approximate \prob{MCPS} within a sublogarithmic factor?
 Is there a linear-time algorithm for \prob{MCPS} on \acp{LSP}?
-Moreover, one may investigate \prob{MCPS} with non-unit edge capacities, or other problems on~\acp{LSP}.
+All of these questions are still worth exploring even when only considering unit edge capacities.
+Lastly, one may also investigate the hardness of other graph problems on \acp{LSP}.
+For example, we believe that our dynamic programming algorithm could \rdel{possibly} be adapted to compute directed spanners in \acp{LSP}.